pik-piam/cookiecutter-lucode/README.md

 **Run buildLibrary for the first time**

 Run `Rscript -e 'lucode2::buildLibrary()'` for the first time to get the latest configs for everything.
+Commit and push the result.

+**Contact RSE to begin distributing the new package**

+To be able to easily install the package in R, the new package needs to be added to the pik-piam package repository, which can be done only by RSE, so please contact us.